kubeedge/kubeedge/docs/components/mappers/bluetooth_mapper.md

               - ......
                 ......

- 1. Multiple schedules can be defined by the user by providing an array as input though the configuration file.
+ 1. Multiple schedules can be defined by the user by providing an array as input through the configuration file.

  2. Name specifies the name of the schedule to be executed, each schedule must have a unique name as it is used as a method of identification by the scheduler.